The Making Of Clubhouse

 Tear it down, build it right — 13 releases in one day.

 The most intense day.
 The app is rebuilt from the inside out.
 Orchestrator provider system ships with Copilot CLI and OpenCode.
 Deep codebase simplification touches 59 files.
 Plugin API v0.2 with frozen version contracts.
-Cross-Project Hub deliberately removed for clean reimplementation.
 MIT License added.

 Git history rewritten.
 Repo moved to GitHub.

-Every major feature reimplemented as a proper plugin through the API: Hub with split-pane workspace, Terminal with PTY sessions, Files with Monaco editor, Automations with cron scheduling.
+Every major feature reimplemented as a proper plugin through the API: Canvas with spatial workspace, Terminal with PTY sessions, Files with Monaco editor, Automations with cron scheduling.
 16 releases ship.
 Plugin API advances through v0.4.
 The ADO git history is rewritten and cleaned, and the repo moves to GitHub — PR #1 merges dev/v0.24 to main.

 GitHub · Feb 15 – Mar 3